rasundsbak/rtd-tutorial/docs/source/04_login.rst

 .. _04_login:
-04 Login to browser and Terminal
+04 Login to browser and overview
 =====================
 .. index:: Fox, server, CUDA, A100, GPU, hardware